 Why academic integration?

 Preparing students for success beyond school should not be a choice between developing sound foundational academic knowledge or acquiring technical skills.
 Students need both!
-Integrating academics and CTE is one element of a high quality CTE program.
+Integrating academics and CTE is one element of a high-quality CTE program.

-At the federal level, the Perkins Act places a high importance on integration of academic and CTE content.
+At the federal level, the Perkins Act places high importance on the integration of academic and CTE content.
 One of the key purposes is “to promote the development of services and activities that integrate rigorous and challenging academic and career and technical instruction.”
 There is a requirement on local schools, as they create plans for their Perkins funds, to demonstrate how they will “improve the academic and technical skills of students…through the integration of coherent and rigorous content aligned with challenging academic standards and relevant career and technical education programs…”